 This course presents accounting principles and their applications to various businesses; covers income determination, asset valuation, and financial reporting.
-Students are exposed to internal controls, analysis of financial statements, basic cost accounting principles and other related managerial accounting concepts.
-Prerequisite: ACC111
+Students are exposed to Einternal controls, analysis of financial statements, basic cost accounting principles and other related managerial accounting Econcepts.

 ACC301 Business and Company Law